krisanthkumar/aioug_python/README.md

 # aioug_python
-Demo Scripts of Python Session handled at AIOUG.
+Demo Scripts of Python Session conducted at AIOUG.